gema-arta/heiwa/README.md

 > > Let me tell you ..
 >
 > One of the reasons why building GCC+Binutils as cross-compiler is to create completely isolated cross-toolchain.
-Most Clang/LLVM on the GNU/Linux distribution still use GCC libraries, where we need to explicitly point the library path there when building cross-toolchain if using host's Clang/LLVM.
-Like Gentoo use [slots](https://devmanual.gentoo.org/general-concepts/slotting/index.html), it's not portable used to create Proof-of-Concept if different hosts are different layouts.
+Most Clang/LLVM on the GNU/Linux distribution still using GCC libraries, where we need to explicitly point the library path there when building cross-toolchain if using host's Clang/LLVM.
+Like Gentoo uses [slots](https://devmanual.gentoo.org/general-concepts/slotting/index.html), it's not portable used to create Proof-of-Concept if different hosts are different layouts.
 That's in my perspective.
 >
 > > Everything **just fine** without **confused screaming**.